GeorgKorger/simavr_board_tutor/README.md

 ## Tutorial3:
 Same as before, but the irq for PIND0 is now found by avr_io_getirq() instead of avr_iomem_getirq(). (avr_io_getirq is defined in avr_ioport.h)

+## Tutorial4:
+Instead of PORTD0 i will alter DDRD0.
+If the PinD0 is pulled high, it should go high and low again.
+But - without any simulation of an external PullUp nothing happens on PIND0